kgptapps/sgtrust/docs/PRIVACY_POLICY.md

 ### 1. Consent Form Template

 ```
-CONSENT FOR INCLUSION IN PROFESSOR'S LEGACY WEBSITE
+CONSENT FOR INCLUSION IN PROFESSOR S. GOVINDASAMY'S LEGACY WEBSITE

-I, [Student Name], hereby provide my consent for the inclusion of my academic and professional information on Professor [Name]'s legacy website.
+I, [Student Name], hereby provide my consent for the inclusion of my academic and professional information on Professor S. Govindasamy's legacy website.

 INFORMATION TO BE INCLUDED:
 ☐ Name and academic credentials